carlosreyes00/AnimationThings/README.md

 # AnimationThings

 ## Description
-Sample of animations in iOS apps using SwiftUI.
+Samples of animations in iOS apps using SwiftUI.